 Side Hustle: From Idea to Income in 27 Days! by Chris Gullibeau – This wasn’t an author I was familiar with and on one of my excursions to Chapter’s I stumbled upon this book.
 I immediately related it to Blogging and Influencing, but you can associate it with any business idea you want.
 I liked how straight forward the author was, this book really helped me decide what idea was viable for the industry I was getting into.
 It helped me narrow down the direction and create a plan to achieve it.
 I’m still working on finishing it, mostly because I read halfway and got so excited to put my plan into action and didn’t come back to finish it yet.
 I found out this author also has a Podcast called “Side Hustle School” and I’ve already downloaded all the episodes.

-Blog Inc by Joy Cho – I’m sure by now you would have seen the blog “Oh Joy“, or the many products and design collaborations Joy has been apart of.
+Blog Inc by Joy Cho – I’m not sure if you remember reading the blog “Oh Joy“, or seeing the products and design collaborations Joy has been apart of.
 She is an O.G blogger who has extensive knowledge of web design, creating blog posts that get seen and what the lifestyle of a professional blogger looks like from Joy’s personal experiences and from other successful bloggers.
 This is probably the best part, in my opinion, is having a bunch of bloggers put in their honest opinions and advice in regards to blogging.
 My other favorite parts are the ones that I keep going back to are “Overcoming Blogger’s Block”, “Developing a voice” and “Going Full-Time with Blogging”.
 Trust me on this, if you’re serious about blogging then this is a book that you NEED to read.
-I purchased it on my kindle, but I would suggest buying the actual book so you can highlight, take notes and save pages.
+I purchased it on my kindle, but I would suggest buying the actual book so you can highlight, take notes, and save pages.